balfieri/flightplan/README.md

 FUTURE FEATURES<br>
 ---------------

+Short-field takeoff/landing should adjust for wind direction.

+It will calculate optimal cruise performance for 75% power: GPH, KTAS, RPM.

 It will look up METARs, TAFs, winds aloft, PIREPs, SIGMETs, AIRMETs, etc. from aviationweather.gov.

 It will consult obstacle and terrain-elevation databases and print out closest hazards along the route.